ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---

 ## Function - Utilities: Attachment Hash
 Calculate hashes for a file attachment.
+Returns md5, sha1, sha256 and other hashes of the file content.

  ![screenshot: fn-utilities-attachment-hash ](./screenshots/fn-utilities-attachment-hash.png)